ManiCloudGuru/Interview-Samples/README.md

     * A : I decided to take for my team.
 I was asked to attend the pre customer interview training(I learned many things like how to meet approch customer..etc)
     * R : I was able to meet customer multiple times and good review from customer.(We implemented the new web site what customer want instead how it should be)
     * **Why was it important**: We want to understand the customer as commpany

+ 3. Tell me about a time when you invented something.

+ 4. How did you solve a recent business problem?

+ 5. How do you find the time to stay inspired, acquire new knowledge, and innovate in your work?

+ 6. When you train Someone?

+ 7. Give me an example of a decision you owned, which had a long-term focus.

+ 8. Tell me about a time when you couldn’t meet your own expectations on a project.

+ 9. Give me an example of when you did more than what was required in any job experience.

+ 10. Tell me about a time when you had to leave a task unfinished.

+ 11. How do you develop client relationships?

+ 12. Tell me about a time when you had to dive deep into the data and the results you achieved.